vyshnavi-adusumelli/FinBot/README.md

 # :rocket: Installation Guide

+## For users
+No setup required!
+Try our production bot here: https://t.me/mydollarbotprod_bot

+## 💻For developers
 1. Install Python, atleast Python3

 2. Clone this repository to your local system at a suitable directory/location of your choice